How can we help you?

 Click the Image widget and navigate to the right-side toolbar.

 You will find three editing tabs: (1) Borders, (2) Rounded corners, (3) Shadow.

-After entering the widget or clicking Edit photo, you will see the gallery, from where you can navigate to additional editing options.
+After entering the widget, you will see the gallery, from where you can navigate to additional options: Edit photo and Remove background.
 Learn more about the Uploadcare editing tool.

 Image editing with other widgets

 Other widgets may be a great way to create more complex graphics directly in the editor.